 Destin is built for families who like their beach vacations with a side of action.

-- Gulfarium Marine Adventure Park – A solid mix of dolphin and sea lion shows, hands-on animal encounters, and exhibits that actually make it educational..
+- Gulfarium Marine Adventure Park, which is solid mix of dolphin and sea lion shows, hands-on animal encounters, and exhibits that actually make it educational..

-- Crab Island – Not actually an island, but a giant sandbar where boats anchor for the day.
+- Crab Island that is not actually an island, but a giant sandbar where boats anchor for the day.
 The water stays waist-deep, so kids can splash around while parents relax.

-- The Track Family Fun Park – A good backup for rainy days, with go-karts, mini-golf, and arcade games.
+- The Track Family Fun Park is a good backup for rainy days, with go-karts, mini-golf, and arcade games.

 Where to Stay